 Article 5.4 of PSC S-06-03 includes clear obligations for Eni to provide a real opportunity to suppliers based in Timor-Leste and give preference in employment to Timor-Leste nationals and permanent residents.
-There is limited opportunity to incorporate significant local content into the Cova-1 drilling program due to the nature of the work and the short duration of the program.
+There is limited opportunity to incorporate significant local content into the drilling program due to the nature of the work and the short duration of the program.
 However, Eni endeavours to incorporate local content wherever feasible.
-For example, crew changes for the Cova-1 well will be conducted via helicopter based in Dili.
-Eni will continue to liaise with Timor-Leste stakeholders to identify and develop local content opportunities, particularly if development of the Cova field proves to be economically viable.
+For example, crew changes will be conducted via helicopter based in Dili.
+Eni will continue to liaise with Timor-Leste stakeholders to identify and develop local content opportunities, particularly if any of the wells prove to be economically viable.